maxja/book-go-lang/README.md

 Learning Go
 ===

-Follow up and code examples/exercises from
+Follow up notes and code examples/exercises from
 Book by Jon Bodner

 Abstract